Join us for a main line steam run from west London’s Ealing Broadway station to York.

 York is well known for its Minster, Castle and city walls.
 The Snickelways, famous medieval alleys and narrow streets, and The Shambles, are well worth exploring.
 The National Railway Museum, the many shops and museums, ensure that there is something on offer for everybody.

-Our train leaves York at around 17:25 and returns to London Victoria diesel hauled.
+Our train leaves York at around 17:25 and returns to London Ealing Broadway diesel hauled.
 We stop at the same stations as on the outward journey, to set down passengers.